KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 Not because they are untouched,
 but because they are **structurally whole**.

-There is no virtue in this—
+There is no virtue in this —
 only **resonance**.
-No enlightenment—
+No enlightenment —
 only **fidelity**.
 No **return**,
 because there was no exile.